The girl’s Dad apologised, but now I have a cracked mudguard that is going to cost me money. I know the family, so can I make a claim against them?

 If you do decide to issue court proceedings I would think carefully before spending your hard-earned cash on solicitors.
 Whilst you may well have a good claim, it is likely that this would be allocated to what is known as the Small Claims Track.
 This is because the financial value of your claim is below £10,000.
 The Small Claim Track is designed so that people may bring their own claims without the use of a lawyer.

-If you do need to use a lawyer, the disadvantage is that it would be unlikely for you to obtain a costs order against the other side to cover the costs.
+If you do need to use a motorcycle accident lawyer, the disadvantage is that it would be unlikely for you to obtain a costs order against the other side to cover the costs.
 The likelihood is that legal costs will equal a large part of, or even exceed the amount you are claiming.
 Lastly, it’s worth pointing out that if she is a 10-year-old girl, with no money and her Dad does not have house insurance, you could get a court order against her, but never actually get paid for the damage.